kcaisley/frida/readme.md

 # Interleaving

 Two ADCs at once.
-Abandonded by Caeleste.
+Not further considered by Caeleste.

 # Binary vs non-binary (vs unary!)